-(1) The requirements in Rule 32 (Form of Brief, Appendices, and Other Documents) apply to petitions and answers thereto, except that a petition or answer may not exceed 20 pages.
+- (1) The requirements in Rule 32 (Form of Brief, Appendices and Other Documents) apply to petitions and answers thereto, except that a petition or answer may not exceed 20 pages.
 The petition shall be captioned: "[Name of Petitioner], Petitioner, v.
 [Name and Title of Respondent], Respondent."
-See also Rules 6 (Protection of Privacy) and 48 (Sealing of Cases).

-(2) The requirements of Rule 3(h) (Translations) apply to any non-English-language document appended to a petition or an answer.
+See also Rules 6 (Protection of Privacy) and 48 (Sealing of Cases). - (2) The requirements of Rule 3(g) (Translations) apply to any non-English-language document appended to a petition or an answer. - (c) Action on the Petition.
+Unless the Court concludes that the petition should be denied, respondent(s) will be ordered to file an answer to the petition within a fixed time.
+Two or more respondents may answer jointly.
+If required, the Clerk will notify the parties of the time limits for the filing of any briefs and of the date of any oral argument.